silvernine209/Udacity-Projects/Teach Quadcopter to Takeoff/README.md

 # Quadcopter_RL_DDPG

-Use Deep Deterministic Policy Gradients with Actor-Critic, Ornstein-Uhlenbeck Noise, and Replay Buffer to teach Quadcoptoer how to fly
 Use Deep Deterministic Policy Gradients with Actor-Critic, Ornstein-Uhlenbeck Noise, and Replay Buffer to teach Quadcoptoer how to reach a target location from ground position, idle, with no moving parts initially.

 I spent quite alot of hours to tune hyperparameters and design proper neural networks for Actor and Critic models to yield a satisfying result.